A Digitally-Enabled Research-to-Impact Institute advancing the field of Appearance EpidemiologyÂ

-The Appearance Positive Institute (APi) is pioneering the emerging field of Appearance Epidemiology (AE), an interdisciplinary approach that examines how appearance-related stigma, visible differences, and societal responses to human appearance shape psychosocial well-being, health outcomes, access to opportunity, and social participation across populations.
+The Appearance Positive Institute (APi) is pioneering the emerging field of Appearance Epidemiology (AE)—an interdisciplinary approach examining how appearance-related stigma, visible differences, and social responses shape psychosocial well-being, health outcomes, and access to opportunity.

 While appearance is often treated as a personal, beauty, or cosmetic concern, APi recognizes it as a population-level psychosocial and social equity issue, deeply linked to (social, emotional, and mental) health, Visible difference inclusion, Appearance-based equity, education, employment, and public health.